nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   of how the AddressBook objects are stored change, a new implementation will be required for the command.

 //@@author junhonglow
-### TaskList Feature (Work in Progress)
+### TaskList Feature

+The task list feature is facilitated by 'TaskManager'.
+It extends a ReadOnlyTaskManager that will be used for saving users' tasks.
+The data of the TaskManager is contained in a `TaskList` object.
+Additionally, it implements the following operations:

+*`TaskManager#addTask(Task)` -- Adds a task to the current task list and saves it to memory.
+*`TaskManager#deleteTask(int)` -- Delete an existing task from the current task list as indicated by its index and saves the change to memory.
+*`TaskManager#sortTasksBy(String)` -- Sets the comparator by which the internal TaskList is sorted to one of two preset options.
+This method only accepts the strings `"Description"` or `"Deadline"` as input and throws an error otherwise.
+*`TaskManager#getTaskList()` -- Returns and exposes the internal `TaskList` as an unmodifiable `ObservableList<Task>` that can be 'observed'.

+These operations are exposed in the `Model` interface as `Model#addTask(Task)`, `Model#deleteTask(int)`, `Model#sortTasksBy` and `Model#getTaskList` respectively.

+A `Task` object consists of a `TaskDescription` and can have up to 1 `Deadline`.

+#### Adding Tasks

+The adding of tasks is facilitated by the `TaskManager#addTask(Task)` method.
+The method adds a `Task` to the `TaskList` object which itself is an attribute of the `TaskManager` object by calling a similar method `TaskList#addTask(Task)`.

 #### Implementation

-The proposed tasklist feature is facilitated by 'TaskList'.
-It extends a ReadOnlyTaskList that will be used for the saving of the users' tasks.
-Additionally, it implements the following operations:

-*`TaskList#addTask()` -- Adds a task to the current tasklist and saves it to memory.
-*`TaskList#deleteTask()` -- Delete an existing task from the current tasklist and saves it to memory.
-*`TaskList#editTask()` -- Edits an existing task from the current tasklist and saves it to memory.

-These operations are exposed in the `Model` interface as `Model#addTask()`, `Model#deleteTask()` and `Model#editTask()` respectively.

-##### Adding Task

-The adding of tasks is facilitated by the `model#addTask()` method.
-The method adds a task to the `TaskList` object which itself is an attribute of the `ModelManager` object by calling a similar method `Model::addTask()`.

-These methods take in a `Description` and `Optional(Deadline)` object and finds the method within the `TaskList` object, then adds the `Task` object to the TaskList.
+These methods take in a `Task` object and adds the `Task` object to the `TaskList`.
 Given below is an example usage scenario of the command.

 Step 1.
-The user launches the application and creates a task.
+The user launches the application.

 Step 2.
 The user executes `addTask d/CS2105 Assignment te/2023-12-12 12:00 ` command to add the task.

+**Note**: While `Tasks` can have the same `TaskDescription` or `Deadline`, they cannot have both the same `TaskDescription` and `Deadline`.

-The `addTask` method in the model is called, adding the task to the tasklist, and saving the tasklist to memory.
+Step 3.
+The `addTask` method in the model is called, which calls the `addTask` method in the TaskManager, adding the task to the `TaskList`.

-**Note**: There is no limit to the number of tasks of the same description or deadline that can be created.
+Step 4.
+The `TaskList` is saved to the memory.

 **Design considerations**

-* The design of the `addTask` command is such that a deadline is made optional.
+* The design of the `addTask` command is such that a deadline is made optional since some tasks are recurring or do not have a specific deadline.
-* This current implementation allows for more freedom to the user but might be more difficult to manage with the addition of Optionals.

-##### Delete Task (To be added)

-##### Edit Task (To be added)
-//@@author
+### Viewing Tasks

+Tasks can only be viewed in the bottom panel of the GUI which, by default, shows the events list instead.
+The viewing of tasks is facilitated by the `SwitchListCommand` which interacts with the UI to swap the bottom list between the event list and the task list.

+#### Implementation

+Given below is an example usage scenario of the command.

+Step 1: The user launches the application.

+Step 2: The user executes `switchList` command to view the task list.

+**Note**: If the task list is already displayed, the command switches the list back to the event list instead.

+Step 3: The `MainWindow` class of the UI switches the bottom list to the task list.
+The task list will now display the task list, allowing the user to view all tasks.

+**Design considerations**

+**Aspect: Mode of display:**

+* **Alternative 1 (Current Choice): Display the task list in the same area as another UI component:**
+  * Pros: The UI will be less cluttered and can have smaller minimum space.
+  * Cons: Both the event list and the task list cannot be viewed at the same time.
+* **Alternative 2: Display the task list in a separate area of the UI:**
+  * Pros: Both the event list and the task list can be viewed at the same time.
+  * Cons: The UI may be more cluttered.

+#### Deleting Tasks

+The deletion of tasks is facilitated by the `TaskManager#deleteTask(int)` method.
+The method deletes a `Task` from the `TaskList` object which is an attribute of the `TaskManager` object by calling a similar method `TaskList#deleteTask(int)`.
+This in turn deletes the task in `TaskList` that is indicated by its index within the `TaskList`.

+#### Implementation

+Given below is an example usage scenario of the command.

+Step 1.
+The user launches the application.

+Step 2.
+The user executes `switchList` command to view the task list on the GUI.

+Step 3.
+The user executes `deleteTask 1` command to delete the first task shown in the task list as displayed in the GUI.

+Step 4.
+The `deleteTask` method in the model is called, which calls the `deleteTask` method in the TaskManager, deleting the task from the `TaskList`.

+Step 5.
+The `TaskList` is saved to the memory.

+**Design considerations**

+**Aspect: Appropriate Input:**

+* **Alternative 1: Use Task description and deadline as input:**
+  * Pros: User does not need to refer to the GUI to confirm which task is being deleted.
+  * Cons: The exact description and deadlines have to be provided since tasks can have the same description or deadline.
+* **Alternative 2 (Current Choice): Use displayed index as input:**
+  * Pros: Much less input is required from the user.
+  * Cons: The user has to view the task list displayed in the GUI to confirm which task is being deleted.

+### Sorting Tasks

+#### Implementation

+Tasks in the TaskList can be sorted either alphabetically by description or by deadlines.
+The accepted inputs for these are `sortTasks Description` and `sortTasks Deadline` respectively.
+The sorting of tasks is facilitated by the `sortTasks` command.
+Given below is an example usage scenario of the command.

+Step 1.
+The user launches the application.

+Step 2.
+The user switches to the task list with the `switchList` command.

+Step 3.
+The user executes the `sortTasks Description` command to sort tasks by description alphabetically.

+Step 4.
+A `SortTasksCommand` is created after the command is parsed by the `SortTasksCommandParser`.

+Step 5.
+Upon execution, the `SortTasksCommand` calls `Model#sortTasks(String)` and passes the sorting method of `Description` represented by a String to it.

+Step 6.
+The `TaskManager#sortTasks(String)` method is called and the `sortingOrder` attribute of type `Comparator<Task>` of the `TaskManager` is set to the appropriate type.

+Step 7.
+The internal `TaskList` is sorted by the `sortingOrder`.

 ### \[Proposed\] Undo/redo feature